slatedocs/slate/source/index.html.md

   "outcome": ...,
   "fields": {
     ...
-  }
+  },
+  "choice": "some_choice"
 }`

 The outcome will be a string equal to one of `no_pickup` (meaning nobody picked up), `hung_up` (meaning the recipient hung up before the task could be completed), or `success` (the call succeeded).

-If your original call provided `fields`, `fields` will have keys corresponding to the keys you provided in the parameters, with values the transcribed value.
+If your original API request provided `fields`, `fields` will have keys corresponding to the keys you provided in the parameters, with values the transcribed value.

+If your original API request provided `choices`, `choice` will be one of the original choices.

 # Create Comparison Task